 The best way to care for dentures is by keeping them clean and free of bacteria.
 Soaking your dentures overnight removes any leftover food debris and bacteria.
 Meanwhile, gently brushing your gums ensures that bacteria don’t become trapped between your dentures and gums.

-To learn more about dentures, call Alla Hart, DDS, PC or schedule an appointment online today.
+To learn more about dentures, call Thrive Dental or schedule an appointment online today.